 On June 7, 2009, I married my sweetheart, Robin.
 Our story is a testimony in itself.
 She’s the first and only girl I ever dated or kissed, and God gave us the supernatural grace to keep ourselves pure throughout the 7 years before we were married.

 Robin is a tremendous asset to my ministry.
 She has a heart of compassion and wisdom beyond her years.
-She also has a gift of healing that regularly surprises me with the level of effectiveness that the Holy Spirit has given her.
 Through Robin’s prayers, God has supernaturally healed people of degenerative eye diseases, torn muscles, and much more in the name of Jesus.

 For several years (before we had our boys), Robin was an American Sign Language (ASL) Interpreter in the State of Michigan and regularly interpreted church services and events.
 She is gifted in evangelism as well and loves having conversations with the Deaf Community about their spiritual lives.
 Robin earned her BA degree from Madonna University, one of the most prestigious schools in the nation for ASL interpreting.